reown-com/appkit/docs/html.md

 ### EnsCtrl

-Controller to create contract instance and read, write, listen to it's events
+Controller to work with ethereum name services

 ```ts
 import { EnsCtrl } from '@web3modal/core'